 The Manga UK dub which I’ve only heard a little bit of isn’t very bad, but it misses a lot of opportunities.
 Stuart Milligan as Taki is an odd choice because he goes for the forced jersey sounding approach which is a bit of a turn off when you hear it, Tasmin Hollo is pretty decent as Makie & George Little as Giuseppi Mayart isn’t too bad.
 Not much to comment on as I’ve only heard this dub during rare opportunities.

-While this is not one of Yoshiaki Kawajiri’s films it’s at least entertaining and recognizable because it stands out pretty clear,
+While this is not one of Yoshiaki Kawajiri’s best films it’s at least entertaining and recognisable because it stands out pretty clear,

 it’s a product of its time and it’s watchable at the very least.